aldettinger/camel-quarkus-troubleshooting/README.md

 ### Collecting Heap/Stack dumps

+Scenario: Is there a memory leak ?
+Is there a thread hanging ?

 Heap and stack dumps could provide great information about what's going on in a JVM.
 The good news is that it's possible to catch them with GraalVM CE version 22.2.0.